How to Stay Safe in a Tornado

 • If you're driving, go to the nearest building and take shelter there.
 If there is no nearby building, get in a ditch.
 Never park under overpasses.

-• If you do not live in a mobile home/trailer, but it doesn't have a basement, get to the lowest, most interior part of the home that doesn't have any windows.
+• If you do not live in a mobile home/trailer, but don't have a basement, get to the lowest, most interior part of the home that doesn't have any windows.

 • Basements & storm cellars are the best place.